Special Educational Needs

 Resourced Provision

 At Newall Green Primary School, we have a 6 place Resourced Provision for children with EHCP’s who need a more personalised approach to learning and need some time away from their mainstream class to work on individual targets.
-We cater mostly for children with Social Communication and Learning difficulties.
+We cater mostly for children with Social Communication and Cognition and Learning difficulties.
 These places are allocated by the Local Authority.

 Alternative Provision